aguxez/godfist/README.md

 You can use `{:godfist, github: "aguxez/godfist"}` for the development version.

+#### Note: if a function is in the docs but not available in your package version, use Github's instead.

 ## Usage
 Remember to set your api key on your `config.exs` with the next params.